LundgrenLindqvist/ll.kollage/readme.md

 ## Additional features

-The theme can easily be extended to include for instance your Instagram feed using the '"WP Instagram Digest' plugin: http://wordpress.org/extend/plugins/wp-instagram-digest/
+The theme can easily be extended to include for instance your Instagram feed using the "WP Instagram Digest" plugin: http://wordpress.org/extend/plugins/wp-instagram-digest/

 ## Demo